• Skip to primary navigation

 Umami flavor is sought in many preparations of cuisine and drink, especially with Matcha and Hojicha.
 Umami is defined as a taste just as sweet, salty, sour, and bitter.
 It is a savory, smooth distinction of taste.

-The specialty pot is made using iron-infused clays and finished without the use of a gloss.
+The specialty pot is made using iron-infused clays and finished without a gloss.
 It also comes with a built-in strainer to keep the tea leaves in the drink without coming through when it is time to pour.

 In preparing Hojicha, it is also important to use the proper temperature to achieve ideal flavor and consistency.
 Bring water to a boil and allow it to cool to around 190 degrees Fahrenheit.